 If a problem occurs during printing, an error message will appear on the camera's LCD monitor.
-Press <resume printing.
+Press < (str) > to stop printing.
+After fixing the problem. resume printing.
 For details on how to fix a printing problem, refer to the printer's instruction manual.